blockchain-etl/tezos-etl-airflow/README.md

 - To understand more about how the Airflow DAGs are structured read [this article](https://cloud.google.com/blog/products/data-analytics/ethereum-bigquery-how-we-built-dataset).
 - Note that it will take one or more days for `tezos_export_dag` to finish exporting the historical data.
-- To setup automated deployment of DAGs refer to [Cloud Build](/docs/cloudbuild.md).
+- To setup automated deployment of DAGs refer to [Cloud Build Configuration](/docs/cloudbuild-configuration.md).

 ## Integration Testing